For information about classes:

 Alex, long time rider with our PATH Intl.
 Equine Services for Heroes program, came to us with little horse experience.
 Now he and program director Gus Jolley spend hours riding together, along with their service dogs Otie and Abigail.
 Here Alex and his friend Promise get a good view of Albuquerque from 9000 feet up in the Manzana Mountains.
 (Well, maybe Promise is more interested in what’s on the ground.)
-Be sure to read Alex’s testimonial about the program at About Us.
+Be sure to read Alex’s testimonial about the program in the “Testimonials” tab.

 Three generations of vets keep quarter horse Doc busy.
 WWII vet Jack is in the stirrups while Iraq vet Travis lends a hand.
 Gus, Vietnam era vet, walks along on the far side.

-The program offers equine-assisted therapy that includes groundwork, bonding, and riding within the supportive community of veterans, active military, and other volunteers.
+LH offers equine-assisted therapy that includes groundwork, bonding, and riding within the supportive community of veterans, active military, and other volunteers.
 Besides being great outdoor exercise, riding helps build overall strength, improve gait, flexibility, core strength and balance.
 It also helps rebuild confidence and self-esteem and can help ease the period of readjustment many experience when returning to civilian life.
-The program works well alone or in conjunction with other forms of treatment.

 The Program is based on a success of pilot programs at Ft.
 Hood in Texas and Ft.
 Myer in Virginia, where the United States Army’s 3rd Infantry Regiment Caisson Platoon is headquarted.
 In 2007, the Professional Association of Therapeutic Horsemanship International (PATH Intl.) began working with Army personnel to develop Horses for Heroes.
 PATH Intl. is the premier organization that trains instructors to work with people of all ages who have physical or psychological challenges.

-Lessons being with grooming, tacking and groundwork, then riding.
+Classes begin with grooming, tacking and groundwork, then riding.
 Groundwork is an intense communication that establishes the human as the leader and establishes a bond between horse and rider.
 It is based on hierarchy of the herd and teaches the horse to trust the rider and look to him or her for instruction and safety.
-Each lesson begins with horse and rider, both on the ground, completing exercises that bond the two together.
-This helps the rider improve focus for himself and the horse and to practice a form of subtle communication that is based on sensitivity and patience.
+Each class begins with horse and rider, both on the ground, completing exercises that bond the two together.
+This helps the rider improve focus for him/herself and the horse and to practice a form of subtle communication that is based on sensitivity and patience.
 This can be an important skill, especially for those suffering from post traumatic stress disorder (PTSD).